- Trading for beginners

 Should you want to open a position and buy 1000 shares on ABC Ltd. and the current price is $1 per share it will cost you $1000.
 If the share price increases by 20c (per share), then you could sell your 1000 shares at $1.20 and make a $200 profit.

-Should you use leverage of 10% you would pay $100 out of your margin, and the position would be ‘worth’ $1000 (10% x $1 x 1000 shares = $100).
-Should the share price rise again from $1 to $1.20 you would still make the exact same profit however you only exposed $100 not $1000 of your equity to the markets therefore decreasing your risk.
-Also, the return on your investment was 200% with leverage as opposed to 20% when using only your own funds.
+Should you use leverage of 10X eg. 10:1 you would pay $100 out of your margin, and the position would be ‘worth’ $1000 (10 x $1 x 1000 shares = $100).
+Should the share price rise again from $1 to $1.20 you would still make the exact same profit however you have only exposed $100 rather than $1000 of your equity to the markets, thereby decreasing your risk.
+Also, the return on your investment was 200% with leverage, as opposed to 20% when using only your own funds.
+Remember though, that leverage increases your risk just as much as your potential reward.

-AvaTrade offers up to 400:1 leverage, with over 250 instruments the leverage will differ per instrument.
+AvaTrade offers up to leverage, but the leverage will differ per instrument.
 However, it is not always necessary to take it in full, the more you invest the less leverage you will need.

-Having an operational budget of around $5000 allows you as a trader to firstly, open bigger positions, and secondly, enter the markets however volatile, and hold positions for longer even if they are going against you, without the fear of depleting your account too fast.
-Why, you ask?
+Having an operational budget of around $5000 allows you as a trader to firstly, open bigger positions, and secondly, enter the markets however volatile, and hold positions for longer even if they are going against you on the short-term, without the fear of depleting your account too fast.
+Why you might ask?
 As with higher margins, you have the capital to allow markets to recover, as well as the possibility to enter into a profitable price range easier.

-To learn more and trade better AvaTrade allows you to adopt trading skills on how to manage your trading budget and understanding position size.
-Please refer to our articles for a more in depth explanation on these essential topics.
+To learn more and trade better, AvaTrade has developed articles and guides on how to manage your trading budget and understand your position size.
+Please refer to our articles for a more in-depth explanation of these essential topics.

-The first rule when you are entering the forex world is: you should never invest money that you cannot afford to lose.
+The first rule when you are entering the forex trading world is: you should never invest money that you cannot afford to lose.
 Be certain before getting your feet wet, that you learn as much as possible, practice on your free demo account, and then save enough to open and maintain a substantial account.
-If necessary, we will offer you high leverage and excellent bonus to get things started.